-- (a) applying for the grant or renewal of registration as a self-insured employer in relation to that application, or - (b) registered as a self-insured employer with respect to whether they maintain that registration.
+- applying for self-insurance registration or renewal of registration as a selfinsured employer, or - registered as a self-insured employer, where evaluations may occur with respect to whether they maintain that registration.

-This chapter outlines the various evaluations carried out by WorkCover in relation to self-insured employer registration.
+This chapter outlines the various evaluations carried out by WorkCoverSA in relation to self-insured employer registration.

-Where WorkCover deems appropriate, an evaluation may be carried out by WorkCover at any time to evaluate the employer's overall compliance with the requirements of registration or in relation to a particular matter of compliance.
+WorkCoverSA may carry out an evaluation at any time to assess the employer's overall compliance with the requirements of registration or in relation to a particular matter of compliance.

-8.3 When evaluations are conducted
+8.3.
+When evaluations are conducted

-WorkCover will conduct evaluations:
+WorkCoverSA will conduct evaluations:

-- (a) upon application for or a renewal of self-insured employer registration, and - on an ongoing basis to monitor the self-insured employer's ongoing compliance with the requirements of registration.
+- a) upon application for or a renewal of self-insured employer registration, and - on an ongoing basis to monitor the self-insured employer's ongoing compliance with the requirements of registration.

-8.4 Criteria for evaluations
+8.4.
+Criteria for evaluations

-8.4.1 Grant or renewal of registration
+8.4.1.
+Grant or renewal of registration

-- (a) When evaluating whether an employer should be granted registration as a self-insured employer or have its self-insured employer registration renewed, WorkCover will evaluate the employer's performance against the requirements of section 60(6) of the Act and the standards as they apply from time to time.
-A validation of the employer's data provided in accordance with Schedule 1 will be conducted prior to the employer's renewal. - (b) Chapter 3 of the Code sets out the eligibility and assessment requirements of registration or a renewal of registration pursuant to section 60(6) of the Act. - (c) WorkCover will undertake evaluations in line with the methodology set out in the Evaluation Practice Manual.
-The Evaluation Practice Manual can be found on the WorkCover website at www.workcover.com.
+- a) When evaluating whether an employer should be granted registration as a self-insured employer or have its self-insured employer registration renewed, WorkCoverSA will evaluate the employer's performance against the requirements of section 60(6) of the Act and the standards as they apply from time to time.
+A validation of the employer's data provided in accordance with Schedule 1 may be conducted prior to the employer's renewal. - Chapter 3 of the Code sets out the eligibility and assessment requirements of registration or a renewal of registration pursuant to section 60(6) of the Act. - c) WorkCoverSA will undertake evaluations in line with the methodology set out in the Evaluation Practice Manual.
+The Evaluation Practice Manual can be found on the WorkCoverSA website at www.workcover.com.

-8.4.2 Ongoing evaluation
+8.4.2.
+Ongoing evaluation

-- (a) WorkCover will conduct evaluations of a self-insured employer's ongoing compliance with the requirements of registration against the requirements of the Act, any terms or conditions of registration and against the standards as they apply from time to time. - (b) WorkCover may, for any reason, carry out an evaluation of the self-insured employer from time to time, as WorkCover deems appropriate.
-WorkCover will monitor self-insured employers on an ongoing basis between programmed evaluations.
-Instances that may result in an evaluation or re-evaluation of a self-insured employer include: - a workplace fatality or serious injury or an unsatisfactory organisational response to such fatality or serious injury - (ii) serious or repeated complaints concerning the employer's approach to occupational health, safety and welfare and injury management practices - (iii) a breach of section 58B of the Act or evidence of a pattern of non provision of duties - (iv) adverse findings of the Workers Compensation Tribunal in relation to the self-insured employer - (v) serious or repeated intervention by SafeWork SA - (vi) serious administrative irregularities, such as falsification of data or reports - (vii) complaints from workers and or their industrial representatives that indicate a pattern of noncompliance - (viii) remedial action taken as a result of the review of accident incident data - (ix) instances of under-reporting of claims - (x) failure to meet an order of the Workers Compensation Tribunal, except where such an order has been stayed or is otherwise legally inoperative - (xi) a failure to comply with financial requirements.
+- a) WorkCoverSA will conduct evaluations of a self-insured employer's ongoing compliance with the requirements of registration against the requirements of the Act, any terms or conditions of registration and against the standards as they apply from time to time. - b) WorkCoverSA may carry out an evaluation of the self-insured employer from time to time, as WorkCoverSA deems appropriate.
+WorkCoverSA will monitor self-insured employers on an ongoing basis between programmed evaluations.
+Instances that may result in an evaluation or reevaluation of a self-insured employer include: - a workplace fatality or serious injury or an unsatisfactory organisational response to such fatality or serious injury - serious or repeated complaints concerning the employer's approach to work health and safety and injury management practices - (iii) a breach of section 58B of the Act or evidence of a pattern of nonprovision of duties - (iv) adverse findings of the Workers Compensation Tribunal in relation to the self-insured employer - (v) serious or repeated intervention by SafeWorkSA - (vi) serious administrative irregularities, such as falsification of data or reports - (vii) complaints from workers and or their industrial representatives that indicate a pattern of non-compliance - (viii) remedial action taken as a result of the review of accident incident data - (ix) instances of under-reporting of claims - failure to meet an order of the Workers Compensation Tribunal, except where such an order has been stayed or is otherwise legally inoperative - (xi) a failure to comply with financial requirements.

-8.5 Evaluation process
+8.5.
+Evaluation process